jr0senblum/jc/README.md

   jc functionality

-###Configuration
-* Application configuration is in sys.config which is heavily commented
-* Cookie, node-name and auto-restart of VM controlled by vm.args

 ###Build Instructions
 * Ensure that Erlang 17 or higher is installed
 * Get the Source Code from Stash